 This week in

-«1978: Lafayette Russell, an all-conference quarterback at Nebraska in 1928 who went on to become a movie cowboy in the 1930s, dies at age 72.
-Russell transferred to Northwestern after the 1928 season and was named to a couple of All-America teams at fullback in 1930.
-Also, one-time Nebraska head coach Pete Elliott resigns as athletic director at Miami to join Bud Wilkinson's staff with the St. Louis Cardinals.
+1978: Lafayette Russell, an all-conference quarterback at Nebraska in 1928 who went on to become a movie cowboy in the 1930s, dies at age 72.
+Russell transferred to Northwestern after the '28 season and was named to a couple of All-America teams at fullback in 1930.
+Also, one-time Nebraska head coach Pete Elliott resigns as Miami's athletic director to join Bud Wilkinson's St. Louis Cardinals staff.

-1983: A Nebraska-Penn State pairing in the inaugural Kickoff Classic in late August becomes official.
+1983: The Nebraska-Penn State pairing in the inaugural Kickoff Classic in late August becomes official.

 2003: Jammal Lord gets a green jersey for spring drills and a vote of confidence from Frank Solich.